Red meat, anaemia, skin laxity and cellulite

 It is perfectly fine if you do not want to have meat because you are a vegan - for ethical or other reasons.
 But at least in this case please make sure you have enough protein, iron and B12 to ensure whole body and skin health.

-• However, if you are not a vegan there is nothing wrong about having red meat, as long as it is lean and you do not cook it at very high temperatures (frying, charring etc).
+However, if you are not a vegan there is nothing wrong about having red meat, as long as it is lean, it is not processed/cured (as in ham, salami etc) and you do not cook it at very high temperatures (frying, charring, heavy broiling etc).

 The problem with red meat is:

-• Fat content (which equates to calories) and especially saturated fat (which in excess is unhealthy): Different cuts of meat can contain anything from 3% to 50% fat.
+Fat content (which means too many calories) and especially saturated fat (which in excess is unhealthy): Different cuts of meat can contain anything from 3% to 50% fat.
 Just choose anything below 10% fat and you will be fine.

 Now if you just don’t like the taste of red meat but are still open to eating chicken, eggs, dairy and fish, please do so, but don’t avoid those foods in addition to red meat - unless you are vegan.

 Additionally you can have a good collagen protein powder - there are so many good collagen protein powders available these days.
-Just stir clear of collagen drinks in bottles or sachets which are too expensive for what they are - plus they represent a plastic pollution problem.
+Just stir clear of collagen drinks in bottles or sachets which are too expensive for what they are, fill your body with microplastics and represent a plastic pollution problem for the planet.

 Be vegan but don’t shun protein: your skin, blood vessels and muscles will not like it